Configuration Options

 SCALR_AGENT_DOCKER_HOST_URL

-The path to the Docker daemon socket.
-Default: unix:///var/run/docker.sock
+SCALR_AGENT_DOCKER_HOST_URLThe path to the docker daemon socket.

 Kubernetes